AvidahRai/Embodied-AI-Reactive-Hybrid-Architecture/README.md

 - Purpose: To design, implement, experiment and optimize a self-sustaining agent (robot) tasked to clean garbage repeatedly from its environment with high efficiency.
 - Experimented in different unpredictible environments which will also include other agents serving to deter the primary agent from its goal (and survival).
 - An agent has only two primary sensors (front and ground) at its disposable to percieve its environment.
-- Agents are fitted with different Design Architectures defined in Embodied Cognition literature.
+- Agents have been designed with guidance from different Design Architectures defined in the Embodied Cognition literature.

 Three main robots functionalities:-